 For instance, you may need to rethink old building processes, such as access control, to create a safer and cleaner environment for everyone in your building.
 To prevent the spread of germs and viruses, properties of all kinds are creating a touchless entry system for tenants, staff, and visitors.

 In the next section, we give tangible examples of how you can best prepare for the future of work.

 How real estate can prepare for this future

-In a nutshell, real estate professionals must facilitate a building environment where tenants can safely work, live, and play.
+In a nutshell, real estate professionals must facilitate a commercial building environment where tenants can safely work, live, and play.
 Regardless of where people choose to live or work, they’ll always need a designated workspace and a way to manage visitor access in buildings.

 Here are the top five smart technology devices to future-proof your property for whatever lies ahead:

 Whether you manage an apartment with short-term tenants who are coming and going or an office building with a hybrid work model, you’ll need a way to control access at the front door or gate.
 You want to maintain security without impeding seamless access for tenants and their visitors.

 So, choose a video intercom with a highly-rated mobile app.
 This way, tenants can open the door for guests and themselves with their smartphones.
 The intercom’s video component empowers tenants and building staff to visually confirm the identities of visitors before allowing them to enter the building.

 In a multi-story building, elevator controls automatically direct tenants and visitors to their intended floors.
 This ensures that each person can access only the floors they’re supposed to be on, protecting the privacy and safety of all parties involved.